 Step 2: Fill in the Schools You Want to Get Into on the Left

+Fill in all the schools you're sure you want to apply to already in the leftmost column.
 If you don't know what schools you're aiming for yet, feel free to use ones that have been suggested to you, or schools that your friends are interested in.

-Step 3: For Each School, Google "[Name of School] Prepscholar ACT"
+Step 3: For Each School, Google "[Name of School] PrepScholar ACT"

 For example, if I'm interested in U Alabama, I'll do the following search:

 Click on the the ACT and GPA post (or the Admission Requirements post, they'll both have the information) and scroll down to find the 25th and 75th percentile composite ACT scores for admitted students.
 For University of Alabama, the 25th percentile score is 23.
 As a quick reminder, the 25th percentile means that 25% of admits have a score at or below that number.
 So 23 would be a below average score for admitted students for U Alabama.